Contemporary hit radio: Gold-based CHR

 Gold-based CHRs combine a more limited base of currents and recurrents from the mainstream, rhythmic and/or adult CHR formats with a broader playlist of gold from the 2000s and 2010s.
 Stations from this format may also be called rhythmic hot AC if their library is particularly rhythmic-leaning.
 Examples include WPOW and WFLC in Miami, WKFS in Cincinnati, Ohio, WBBM-FM in Chicago, WMOV in Hampton Roads and WKTU in New York City.

 CHR/dance

 Playing dance remixes of popular songs with perhaps some current hits from the dance charts.
 Pure dance-music radio stations (as opposed to CHR/rhythmic and rhythmic AC formats such as MOViN) are not very common but tend to have loyal audiences in the markets where they do exist.
-Examples include WPTY on Long Island, NY and KNHC in Seattle.
+Examples include WPTY in Long Island, NY, WYPW-LP in Tampa, FL, CIDC in Toronto and KNHC in Seattle.
 This format is very popular on internet radio stations such as KVPN Digital Broadcasting (VPN Digital 1) Los Angeles.